 Family and community are both deeply important to Kelly, values instilled in him in great part to his late Grandma Myrt’s influence.
 Her legacy of fighting for those who need help most continues through Kelly’s steadfast dedication to his community and those who live there.
 A recipient of the North Dakota Bar Association’s Community Service Award, Kelly served as a volunteer fireman for the Dickinson Fire Department from 2005 through 2012, continued his role coaching girls’ softball and boys’ baseball during the summers and is active in charitable works for many local organizations, including his local hospital, university, police association, volunteer fire department, best friends mentoring program, domestic violence rape crisis center, and the Teddy Roosevelt Bully Pulpit Board.
 He also served as President of the Dickinson Baseball club for ten years and was elected to the North Dakota American Legion Baseball Hall of Fame in 2017.

-In 2011, Kelly joined his family’s energy business, where he currently serves as vice president.
-The Armstrong Corporation was founded in 1975.
+In 2011, Kelly joined his family’s energy business, The Armstrong Corporation, serving as Vice President until 2018.
 This small family business has expanded over time to include not only oil and gas exploration, but also agricultural operations and investments in local businesses and striving entrepreneurs.
 The Armstrong family’s commitment to their community was officially recognized with the Roughrider Award (not the big one, Kelly doesn’t have a painting of himself in the Capitol) in 2013 for their initiative to employ and provide opportunities for veterans returning from deployment overseas.

 Interested in public service at an early age, Kelly successfully ran for the North Dakota State Senate in District 36 in 2012.
 He served as the Chairman of the Judiciary Committee, the Chairman of the Justice Reinvestment Committee and a member of the Energy and Natural Resources Committee.
 Kelly has sponsored and fought for legislation that has had an enormous impact on North Dakota.
 In his first session, Kelly spearheaded DUI reform legislation, increasing penalties on DUI offenders while also ensuring more tools are available for addiction treatment.
 His second session he was the prime sponsor of the surge bill, bringing $2 billion dollars of essential infrastructure funding to counties across the entire state.
 Most recently, Kelly introduced a bill to solve the lakebed mineral crisis, a complicated and historical issue involving mineral ownership under Lake Sakakawea.
 Kelly’s passion for personal property rights helped ensure private mineral ownership would remain with the ranchers, farmers, and families they belong, not taken by the state.